lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-4.rst

 1.1.
 Log into the Rubin Science Platform at `data.lsst.cloud <https://data.lsst.cloud>`_ and select the Portal Aspect.
 At upper right, next to "TAP Services" choose to "Show", and then select "LSST DP0.3 SSO" from the drop-down menu that appears at the top.

+1.2 In the "Enter Constraints" box, under "spatial constraints" click on the multi-object button.
+A window will pop up to allow one to upload a text file containing ra and dec coordinates for sources of interest.
+The format of this catalog must be one of those listed (IPAC, CSV, TSV, VOTABLE, or FITS table format).
+For this example, we will use an ascii catalog in tab separated format (TSV).

 .. _DP0-3-Portal-4-Step-2: